ttcremers/ttcremers.github.io/content/fine-art-photography.md

 Context (5) I have the most trouble with.
 We know that not everyone agrees that all work that is found in a museum is art.
 But that's not what I have a problem with.
 It's the idea that when a photograph is made for commercial or journalistic purposes it can't be art.
 I've seen many examples of both that I would consider art.
 Most classical painters that draw crowds today made their work for commercial purposes.
 Does anyone doubt that Michelangelo's work is art?

 ## Can a photograph invoke an emotional response?
 It seems that a big part of considering if something is art, is how we emotionally respond to it.
 So can a photo convey emotion, can it make you contemplate what you're seeing or even inspire you?
 Of course, it can!
-I know a photography, like no other medium, can produce art works of chance; unintentional pieces of artwork.
-We associate art with exceptional technical skill and are quick to dismiss art with the sentence, "I could have made that".
-However, skill is a tricky thing and on its own doesn't produce art without vision.
+I realize that photography, like no other medium, can produce art work of chance; unintentional artwork.
+We associate art with exceptional technical skill and are quick to dismiss art with, "I could have made that".
+However, skill alone can't produce art we need vision as well.

-Therefor my response to the sentence, "I could have made that" is often, "Perhaps, but you didn't".
+Therefor my response to the exclamation, "I could have made that" is often, "Perhaps, but you didn't".
 Technical skill is a lonely island without vision and creativity.

+**exclamation** *noun*: a sudden cry or remark expressing surprise, strong emotion, or pain.

+Be careful before you start exclaiming dissatisfaction in front of a piece of art, you might just validate it ;-)

 ## My fine art
 I've added the tag [fine-art](/tags/fine-art/) to the photos where my intention from the beginning was to create a [fine art photograph](/tags/fine-art/).
 I also added the [tag fine-art](/tags/fine-art/) when it felt like fine art after making the photograph.